BitGnat/dmt-bitcoin/README.md

 The DMT-₿ITCOIN dashboard is updated daily at 12:00 UTC and provides the following stats:

 📙 **Spectrum**:
-- rarity classifications for the twelve (12) DMT-₿ITCOINS
+- rarity classifications for the twelve (12) DMT-₿ITCOIN sets

 📙 **Supply**:
 - dynamic supply of each DMT-₿ITCOIN, which may or may not generate based on mined ₿itcoin block data